Jeromepullen/Research-Projects/Descriptions for Research Projects with Links.md

 Examples of my (Jerome Pullen Jr.'s) previous research:

 “Spotify User Research Project.pdf”: https://github.com/Jeromepullen/Research-Projects/blob/master/Spotify%20User%20Research%20Project.pdf
-is a project I created using data from Reddit to find the most critical issues that users have been experiencing while using Spotify.
+is a project I created using data from Reddit to find the most critical issues that users had been experiencing while using Spotify.

 “Freecycle Research Overview and Discussion.pdf”: https://github.com/Jeromepullen/Research-Projects/blob/master/Freecycle%20Research%20Overview%20and%20Discussion.pdf
 is the part of the research paper I wrote for Dr. Michael Krush of the North Dakota State University Marketing Department when we researched the motivations behind the use of The Freecycle Network (an online grassroots / nonprofit movement of people who are giving (and receiving) items for free from within their community).
 For that paper I analyzed data collected from 45 in-depth interviews of Freecycle Network users.